valinurovdenis/gophkeeper/Readme.md

 # gophkeeper
-Client-server application for storing files in cloud.
+Grpc client-server application for storing files in cloud.
 Files are stored and transmitted in encrypted form.
 S3 and postgresql are used to store files data and user infos.

 ## Server
 cd gophkeeper/server